microsoft/vscode-docs/blogs/2023/05/xx/vscode-wasm-wasi.md

 What we do know is that we will extend exploration into the following topics:
 - the WASI team is working on a preview2 of the specification, which we want to support as well.
 Version 2 will change the way a WASI host is implemented.
 However, we are confident that we can keep the API, which is exposed in the WASM execution engine extension, mostly stable.
 - there is also the [WASIX](https://wasmer.io/posts/announcing-wasix) effort that extends WASI with additional [operating-system-like features](https://wasix.org/docs/api-reference) like process or futex.
 We want to investigate whether implementing WASIX will broaden the programs we can compile to WebAssembly code and execute in VS Code.
 - lots of language servers for VS Code are implemented in languages different than JavaScript or TypeScript.
-We plan to explore the possibility of compiling these language servers to `wasm-wasi` and run them in VS Code for the Web as well.
+We plan to explore the possibility of compiling these language servers to `wasm32-wasi` and run them in VS Code for the Web as well.
 - improving debugging for Python on the Web.
-We have started to work this, so stay tuned.
+We have started to work on this, so stay tuned.
 - support that extension B can run WebAssembly code contributed by extension A. This will for example allow arbitrary extension to execute Python code by reusing the extension that contributed the Python WebAssembly.
-- ensuring that other language runtimes that are compiled for `wasm-wasi` run on top of VS Code's WebAssembly execution engine.
-[VM Ware Labs](https://github.com/vmware-labs/webassembly-language-runtimes) for example provide Ruby and PHP `wasm-wasi` binaries.
+- ensuring that other language runtimes that are compiled for `wasm32-wasi` run on top of VS Code's WebAssembly execution engine.
+[VM Ware Labs](https://github.com/vmware-labs/webassembly-language-runtimes) for example provide Ruby and PHP `wasm32-wasi` binaries.
 Both do run in VS Code.

 Thanks,